 - (v.)
 The sensitivity analysis of foreign exchange risk mainly focuses on the foreign currency monetary items at the end of the financial reporting period.
-If the exchange rate of NTD to all foreign currencies had appreciated/depreciated by 1%, the Group's net income for the three-month periods ended March 31, 2019 and 2018 would have decreased/increased by \$3,599 and \$4,141, respectively. - (vi.)
-The total exchange gain (loss), including realised and unrealised arising from significant foreign exchange variation on the monetary items held by the Group for the three-month periods ended March 31, 2019 and 2018, amounted to \$3,067 and (\$17,291), respectively.
+If the exchange rate of NTD to all foreign currencies had appreciated/depreciated by 1%, the Group's net income for the three-month periods ended March 31, 2020 and 2019 would have decreased/increased by \$3,504 and \$3,599, respectively. - (vi.)
+The total exchange gain, including realised and unrealised arising from significant foreign exchange variation on the monetary items held by the Group for the three-month periods ended March 31, 2020 and 2019, amounted to \$3,768 and \$3,067, respectively.

-ii Price risk
+ii.
+Price risk

 - (i.)
-The Group is exposed to equity securities price risk because of investments held by the Group and classified on the consolidated balance sheet as financial assets at fair value through loss or profit and financial assets at fair value through other comprehensive income.
+The Group is exposed to equity securities price risk because of investments held by the Group and classified on the consolidated balance sheet as financial assets at fair value through profit or loss and financial assets at fair value through other comprehensive income.
 The Group is not exposed to commodity price risk.
 To manage its price risk arising from investments in equity securities, the Group has set various stop loss points, to ensure not to be exposed to significant risk.
 Accordingly, no material market risk was expected. - (ii.)
 The Group's investments in equity securities comprise domestic stocks.
 The prices of equity securities would change due to the change of the future value of investee companies.
-If the prices of these equity securities had increased/decreased by 1% with all other variables held constant, after-tax profit for the three-month periods ended March 31, 2019 and 2018 would have increased/decreased by \$-- and \$600, respectively, as a result of gains/losses on equity securities classified as at fair value through profit or loss.
-Other components of equity for the three-month periods ended March 31, 2019 and 2018 would have increased/decreased by \$836 and \$597, respectively, as a result of other comprehensive income classified as equity investment at fair value through other comprehensive income.
+If the prices of these equity securities had increased/decreased by 1% with all other variables held constant, other components of equity for the three-month periods ended March 31, 2020 and 2019 would have increased/decreased by \$957 and \$836, respectively, as a result of other comprehensive income classified as equity investment at fair value through other comprehensive income.